gempir/gempbot-node/README.md

 Type **!status logs channel** to get the size of the channel's log file

+Type **!lines 'username'** to get a line count for someones log file

 # Installation
 Download the Bot https://github.com/danielps1/gempbot/archive/master.zip

 Install nodejs from https://nodejs.org/

+I have found out that node 4.2.1 works best.
+If you are having issues definetly try another node version.

 Open **gempbot.js** with a text editor of your choice